bitnami-labs/katacoda-scenarios/beltran-test/step2.md

-Lets try to create a new certificate on our own and replace the default one.
-This is required when you need to create a real SSL certificate to associate with your domains.
+Lets try to create a new certificate on your own and replacing the default one.
+This is required when you need to create a real SSL certificate to associate it with your domains.

-1. We need to create a new private key with OpenSSL:
+1. You need to create a new private key with OpenSSL:

     `openssl genrsa -out server.key 2048`{{execute}}

-    Then copy it to the Apache server default location:
+    Copy it to the Apache server default location:

     `sudo cp server.key /opt/bitnami/apache2/conf/server.key`{{execute}}

-2. You can try to restart the server now and check if it is able to start:
+2. Try to restart the server now and check if it is able to start:

     `sudo /opt/bitnami/ctlscript.sh restart apache`{{execute}}